jononovo/Agent213-v1-Rabbit/docs/step-by-step-guide-creating-new-nodes.md

 4. **Async Support**: The executor should return a Promise for both synchronous and asynchronous operations.

 5. **Proper Types**: Define an interface for your node's data to ensure type safety.

+6. **Output Format**: Return a record with keys matching the output names defined in the node definition.

 ## Node Settings Implementation